Equivariant Principal Bundles over the 2-Sphere: Equivariant Principal -bundles

-Although we know the general theory about the classification of equivariant principal bundle from \cite{ian1} and \cite{ian2}, the computation of $Rep^G(\mathcal I)$ is generally hard.
-On the other hand, we can compute $Rep^G(\mathcal I)$ since the isotropy groupoid of $X$ and the orbit spaces of $X$ under $\Gamma \subset SO(3)$ are simpler than the other spaces.
-In the proof of theorem \ref{splittheorem}, we choose special 1-skeletons for each subgroup of $SO(3),$ such that each of 1-skeletons is $\Gamma$-space.
-After that, the orbit spaces are different than each other.
-The common point of the cyclic group, the tetrahedral group, the icosahedral group, the dodecahedral group is that their orbit spaces are homeomorphic to [-1,1].
-Hence, their orbit spaces are contractible and paracompact.
-Every $\Gamma$-equivariant principal-G bundle is a \emph{split $\Gamma$-space} where the orbit space $A$ is a contractible and paracompact space.
-For the other case, the orbit space $A$ is a triangle (in other words A is a graph) then there is a bijection between split bundle space of the CW-complex $X$ and the isotropy representation of groupoid $\mathfrak{I}$.
-In this case, there exist some non-split bundle over the space $X$.
-If the group $G$ is abelian, then there is an isomorphism between the bundle spaces of $X$ and $Rep^G(\mathcal I)$ $\times$ $Bun^G(A).$\\ We conclude that all the orbit spaces are a paracompact space since all the orbit spaces are compact.
-The orbit spaces of the different CW-complexes are shown in the following figure.
+The class of isotropy representations, $Rep^G(\mathcal{I})$, can be quite complex.
+However, by constructing specific regular 1-skeletons of $S^2$ for each subgroup of $SO(3)$, one can obtain a split $\Gamma$-space.
+The orbit spaces of cyclic groups, the tetrahedral group, the octahedral group, and the icosahedral group are homeomorphic to the interval [-1,1].
+Additionally, every $\Gamma$-equivariant principal $G$-bundle can be considered a split $\Gamma$-space, where the orbit space $A$ is both contractible and paracompact.
+In the case of the dihedral group, the orbit space A is a triangle (i.e. graph), and there exists a bijection between the split bundle space of the CW-complex $\mathcal{A}^1$ and the isotropy representation of groupoid $\mathcal{I}$.
+When the group $G$ is abelian, there is an isomorphism between the bundle spaces of $\mathcal{A}^1$ and $Rep^G(\mathcal{I})$ $\times$ $Bun^G(A).$

-However, we shall separate two cases since one of the orbit spaces is not contractible: \begin{enumerate}[(i)] \item The orbit space A is contractible. \item The orbit space A is not contractible. \end{enumerate}
+We can deduce that all the orbit spaces are paracompact, as they are all compact.
+As a result, for any finite subgroup $\Gamma \subset SO(3)$, the orbit spaces can be classified as either contractible or non-contractible.